 Where to Stay

-If you're searching for hotels, try Hipmunk, who compares prices from several sites to get you the best one.
+If you're searching for hotels, compares prices using TripAdvisor.

-If you prefer vacation rentals (from cottages to villas) HomeAway lists over 20 interesting vacation rental properties for Ponte de Lima, several for less than $100 a night.
+If you prefer vacation rentals (from cottages to villas) HomeAway lists dozens of interesting vacation rental properties for Ponte de Lima, several for less than $100 a night.

 You can get free internet access at the public library on Largo da Picota, just near by the Igreja Matriz (Matriz Church).